 In contrast, the data and cost estimates provided in Table 1 Reference 1 Lake Superior Link (LSL) project is not a comparable completed transmission project, but, rather, a proposed project based on data and estimates of how the LSL may proceed that are now well over two years old.
 Therefore, NextBridge does not accept Staff's inference that information and estimates of LSL project that are reasonable comparable to the East-West Tie line, and, thus, it is not appropriate to incorporate them into the work of CRA, an independent expert.
 Furthermore, it is misleading to effectively "cut and paste" the data and estimate(s) of data over two years old into CRA's table of comparable, completed transmission projects.
+Accordingly, NextBridge will not produce the information requested by Staff, as it is not information that is reliable and has no probative value.

-Filed: 2021-01-27 EB-2020-0150 Exhibit I.NextBridge.STAFF.48 Page 2 of 2 b) NextBridge is not aware of the assumptions or motivations in support of the LSL cost projections, and, therefore, cannot speak to the differences between the two figures.
+b) NextBridge is not aware of the assumptions or motivations in support of the LSL cost projections, and, therefore, cannot speak to the differences between the two figures.
 Moreover, the LSL cost projects are well over two years old, and any information provided related to the LSL cannot be considered current or probative of current estimates and actuals.
 Further, the old LSL estimates are not probative of the prudence of NextBridge's construction costs in this proceeding.
 Rather, the probative evidence on construction costs is the detailed evidence that NextBridge has submitted in its Application on the prudence of its construction costs and how these construction costs compare to comparable, completed transmission projects in the CRA benchmarking report.